top of page

 It was there that I felt I could breathe again and found incredible joy creating with metal and stones; what inspiration those stones revealed to me.
 The sensations from that incredible experience began to reverberate through me again!

 I went on to earn my BFA in Jewelry and Silversmithing from the Maine College of Art and shortly after life led me to marriage and children.
 My creative outlet found it's release in teaching my sons about the world of art as well as in cooking and making our home a sanctuary.
 As my sons grew I was able to spend more time in my studio, time flew by!
 Though I had hoped at this point to be in my studio full time, I am once again honored to care for others.
-My aging mother was diagnosed with Parkinson's and a rescue blue and gold macaw was brought to me, both require my love and care.
+I was given a rescued macaw and shortly afterwards my mother was diagnosed with Parkinson's.
+Both required my care and love and my macaw still does.
+For many years I lovingly cared for my aging mother who has now passed and I am left adrift, navigating the sea of life and trying to discover who I am now.
+Through the many ages and stages of our lives we are required to redefine ourselves.
+For me little girl, young woman, wife, mother, caregiver....through it all I have been blessed with a constant in my life, metalsmithing.

 Each moment I spend in my studio is precious.
 I am transformed by creating and finding inspiration from the beauty of nature and Her stones, plants and tiny, delicate creatures.
 I translate the splendor I find there into jewelry and special pieces for the table to honor the sanctuary of home.